Gomez booed by section of England fans after Sterling bust-up | Goal.com

 The Manchester City forward has grown into his role as one of England’s key attacking players in recent years, but his absence wasn’t felt on the pitch as a youthful Three Lions side put Montenegro to the sword.

-After Alex Oxlade-Chamberlain’s rasping early opener, a hat-trick from Harry Kane, a neat finish from Marcus Rashford and an own goal from Aleksandar Sofranac meant the game was dead and buried long before Gomez was brought on.
+After Alex Oxlade-Chamberlain’s rasping early opener, a hat-trick from Harry Kane, a neat finish from Marcus Rashford and an own goal from Aleksandar Sofranac meant the game was dead and buried long before Gomez was introduced to the action.

 Fellow substitute Tammy Abraham scored his first senior international goal soon after, with other relatively new faces in the squad such as Ben Chilwell and Jadon Sancho also playing key roles.